boilerrobotics/rover-code/README.md

 ## Setup

 The folder [src](./src/) is the main folder to work with.
+This ROS working space is tested on Ubuntu 22.04 LTS and ROS Iron.
-It is already a ROS2 workspace.
-To run the code, you will need to compile and install.
+Installation guide can be found in [tutorial](./tutorial/) To run the code, you will need to compile and install.
 To compile

 ```bash